opsec-bot/Kematian-Stealer/README.md

 - [x] Self-Destructs After Execution (optional)

 ### Telegram-Stealer Usage :
-After the exfiltrated data is uploaded to your discord webhook, download the compressed file KDOT.zip, inside that folder there will also be another zipped folder telegram-session.zip extract it on your PC.
+After the exfiltrated data is uploaded to your discord webhook, download the compressed file ```KDOT.zip```, inside that folder there will also be another zipped folder ```telegram-session.zip``` extract it on your PC.
 Now, copy the tdata folder and paste it in the directory below:

 ```